“Cinema’s characteristics forte is its ability to capture and communicate the intimacies of the human mind” – Satyajit Ray

 Born on May 2, 1921 Satyajit Ray’s career is influenced by his own family in Bengal which has a prominent inclination towards arts and literature.
 His career started in 1950’s with the Bildungsroman of Bengali literature; Pather Panchali (1955) followed by the series, Aparajito (1957) and Apur Sansar (1959).
 It is believed that his early works have a strong influence of his beloved filmmakers Renato Castellani, Luchino Visconti, Roberto Rossellini to name a few, whose films he explored while in London.
 Ray is one of the filmmakers to lead Indian Cinema to a new direction beyond the “decorative extension of star persona,.” and introduce Indian audience to Parallel cinema.

+Parallel cinema is that realism, which gaps the bridge between city life and village.
 True, cinema often becomes a reflection of our daily lives.
-It is much more than a source of entertainment, and the emergence of parallel cinema only proves the point further.
+It is much more than a source of entertainment, and the emergence of it only proves the point further.
 With movies like The Lunchbox, Margarita with a straw, Masaan etc making it to the larger audience share, people have started acknowledging parallel cinema.
 For those who are unaware, parallel cinema deals with issues and depiction different from its mainstream counterpart.
 There is bare realism associated with these movies, often ditching the glamour of traditional Indian cinema.
-Consequently, you will hardly ever find item songs or Rohit Shetty like fight sequences in these films.

 The history of parallel cinema